Table of Contents

 Someone, somewhere is going to need these items.
 One woman’s trash is another woman’s treasure as they say!
 I know this because I bought a dress once from a charity shop that cost less than £10, and when I wore it with my heels, it made a fab new year outfit in St Paul’s!
 No one would have known any better.
 (You don’t have to tell anyone!)

-I also get a kick out of knowing that my old rubbish is going to help a charity raise money for their cause.
+I also get a kick out of knowing that items I no longer need are going to help a charity raise money for their cause.
 Its my way of giving back I suppose, rather than set-up a boring direct debit every month because someone roped me into it in the street.

 Allow better things in